 We use three home-made pad couplers to link our pads together so that a gap between them does not open up while we are sleeping.
 Our couplers are figure eight loops of 3/4″ grosgrain ribbon and have sliding clips to which we can attach the edges of our quilt.

 We would be interested trying a double sized mat instead of using coupled individual pads.
 The Exped Synmat HL Duo looks appealing, but it weighs 29.3 oz compared to 25.7 oz for our pair of NeoAirs.
 We hope Thermarest adds a dual NeoAir XLite to their lineup.

 We both started carrying ULA packs back in 2002.
-Jim has been happily using the ULA Ohm 2.0 since 2009.
-This pack suits him, but might be a little too minimalist for a hiker used to a full suspension backpack.
+Jim had been happily using the ULA Ohm 2.0 since 2009.
+This pack had suited him, but might be a little too minimalist for a hiker used to a full suspension backpack.
 He changed the inner thin closed cell foam back sheet to a thicker egg-crate type of foam to better damp out the sharp corners on various items he carries in the pack.

 From 2010 to 2016 Amy used a ULA Circuit, which we think is a perfect pack for a hiker making the transition from traditional loads to lightweight backpacking.